Aliases for CH25H Gene

 GeneCards Summary for CH25H Gene

 CH25H (Cholesterol 25-Hydroxylase) is a Protein Coding gene.
 Diseases associated with CH25H include Lassa Fever.
-Among its related pathways are Metabolism and Synthesis of bile acids and bile salts.
+Among its related pathways are Synthesis of bile acids and bile salts and Metabolism.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and steroid hydroxylase activity.
 An important paralog of this gene is MSMO1.

 UniProtKB/Swiss-Prot for CH25H Gene